raul23/equifax-data-breach/README.rst

      [DOJ2]_ (*paragraph 6, page 4*)

-  - From the OVERT ACTS section of the DOJ `indictment`_:
+  - From the OVERT ACTS subsection of "Count 1" of the DOJ `indictment`_:

      ... the defendants, WU ZHIYONG, WANG QIAN, XU KE, and LIU LEI, and **OTHERS** committed various overt acts in the Northern District of Georgia and